How much does a rhinoplasty cost?

 - An unrecognized deviated septum or sinusitis can result in nasal obstruction not present before rhinoplasty.
 A facial plastic surgeon is extensively trained in the functional structures of the face, including the inside of the nose.
 Most of Dr. Bennett’s patients are breathing better as soon as one week after surgery.

-- Check accreditation, surgical training and board certifications the surgeon has (a double board certified surgeon – by the American Board of Facial & Reconstructive Surgery and the American Board of Otolaryngology – Head & Neck Surgery – is highly qualified to perform the procedure).
+- Check accreditation, surgical training and surgeon board certifications.
+A surgeon double board certified – by the American Board of Facial & Reconstructive Surgery and the American Board of Otolaryngology – Head & Neck Surgery – is highly qualified to perform the procedure.

 You should not choose a rhinoplasty surgeon based on price alone.
 Instead, you need to find a qualified surgeon whose work is in line with your personal aesthetic tastes.
+You should see someone on the surgeon’s website whose nose you like.
 Price depends on many factors such as extent of changes made during the rhinoplasty, the surgeon’s experience and training, and the tools and technology used by the surgeon.
 Dr. Bennett’s goal is to maintain or create a natural looking nose that functions well.
 He will spend the time with you to evaluate the function of your nose and understand your aesthetic goals.
 He will not proceed until you are both in agreement on what the final result should be.
 Read the following article for a detailed explanation of rhinoplasty cost.

 Filter through patient reviews of Dr. Bennett from all around the web